priyadharshinitc/Error-Makes-Clever/Portfolio/README.md

 ## Getting Started

-You can access my Portfolio website by visiting [Link].
+You can access my Portfolio website by visiting [https://priyadharshinitc.github.io/Error-Makes-Clever/Portfolio/index.html].
 Feel free to explore the content and get in touch!

 ## Contributing